Make a mobile office work for your business

 You can't work properly without the right equipment.
 But for many office-free workers that's a relatively small investment:

 Unless you need a lot of processing power, a basic one will be sufficient.
-As long as it has an internet connection you can work collaboratively with people all over the world.
+As long as it has a reliable internet connection, you can work collaboratively with people all over the world.
+It’s a good idea to get one with a webcam, so you can participate in video calls.

 Make sure your clients can reach you easily.
 You can also use this for internet access if you can't get free wireless internet.